 PHONE: (352) 294-7476

-Gynecological health services are available to University of Florida students at the Student Health Care Center’s main campus facility in the Women’s Clinic, as well as through your primary care medical team.
-The Women’s Clinic, comprised of women’s health specialists, is advanced practice registered nurse (APRN) run with a female health focus.
+Gynecological health services are available to University of Florida students at the Student Health Care Center’s main campus facility in the Gynecology and Sexual Health Clinic, as well as through your primary care medical team.
+The Gynecology and Sexual Health Clinic, comprised of gynecological health specialists, is staffed by advanced practice registered nurses (APRN).
 Depending on the service(s) provided, charges may apply.

-Meet the nurse practitioners of the Women’s Clinic!
+Meet the nurse practitioners of the Gynecology and Sexual Health Clinic!

 How to be seen

-Call Women’s Clinic to schedule an appointment: (352) 294-7476.
+Call Gynecology and Sexual Health Clinic to schedule an appointment: (352) 294-7476.
 Patients scheduling a routine pelvic exam will be asked to fill out a short intake form at the appointment to gather information about health concerns, as well as medical and sexual histories.
 PLEASE NOTE: Depending on the service(s) provided, charges may apply.

-Prior to your first visit with the Women’s Clinic or your first gynecological exam, review the following fact sheets to learn how your appointment will go:
+Prior to your first visit with the Gynecology and Sexual Health Clinic or your first gynecological exam, review the following fact sheets to learn how your appointment will go:

 - Pelvic Exam via Mayo Clinic